A Sculpture Trail...

 ABOUT THE CURATOR

-Scott A. Broadfoot, owner of Broadfoot & Broadfoot — A Collection of Fine Art, is a seasoned art expert with well-established relationships within the contemporary art and sculpture world.
-In addition to running his eponymous gallery, Broadfoot is the current curator (and designer) of two exciting projects: Natirar, a celebrated restaurant and resort located in Peapack/Gladstone, and the Bedminster Farm residential development project, dedicated to environmental sustainability and a healthy and rich lifestyle.
-Most recently, as the Curator of The Sculpture Trail at Laurelwood Arboretum, Broadfoot has brought the same passion that he has demonstrated on his other projects to A Sculpture Trail with his creative selection of select works from prominent artists around the country and thoughtful placement to promote harmony between man and nature.
+Scott A. Broadfoot, owner of Broadfoot & Broadfoot — A Collection of Fine Art, is a seasoned art expert with well-established relationships in the contemporary art and sculpture world.
+In addition to running his eponymous gallery, Broadfoot is the current curator (and designer) of two exciting projects: Natirar, a celebrated restaurant and resort located in Peapack/Gladstone and the Bedminster Farm residential development project, dedicated to environmental sustainability and a healthy and rich lifestyle.
+Additionally, Broadfoot’s recent participation in “Mansions of May,” a month-long designer showcase benefitting Morristown Medical Center was a resounding success.
+Broadfoot has brought the same passion that he has demonstrated on his other projects to A Sculpture Trail with his artistic selection of works from prominent artists around the country and creative placement to promote harmony between the art and the environment.